veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/radio-group.md

-{
-"name" : "radio-group",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "Is a control that allows the user to choose only one of a predefined set of options", "platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}

-## Guide:
 ### Overview:
 A radio group is a group of radio buttons.
 It allows a user to select at most one radio button from a set.
 Checking one radio button that belongs to a radio group unchecks any previous checked radio button within the same group.